-In §2, we described why we consider ubiquitous access to the group's calendar as important.
-As a result, we implemented SPALENDAR on an interactive, public display situated within shared group space (meanwhile, we also expect that its calendar information is accessible from other more conventional devices).
+In §2, we described why we consider ubiquitous access to the group's calendar to be important.
+Consequently, we implemented SPALENDAR on an interactive, public display situated within shared group space.
+Still, we expect that its calendar information can also be accessed from other more conventional devices.
 The nature of this setting suggests two ways of accessing SPALENDAR.
 First is via implicit interaction, where the display tracks the viewer's proximity (and presumably their attention), i.e., the viewer's physical position, orientation and identity relative to the display [2].
 Second is via explicit interaction: when the viewer is near the display, they can interact and control its contents directly via both gestures and touch.
 Essentially, SPALENDAR gradually increases the detail it shows as a function of the viewer's proximity to the display, and supplies explicit interaction techniques as the person is near or within reach of it.

-Similar to [2, 20], we model interactions as four stages that occur into four proxemic zones defining the areas in front of the display (Figure 4- 1 to 4).
-As a viewer approaches from afar (Stage 1) to just out of reach (Stage 3) of the display, SPALENDAR gradually alters the visualization to slow it down and to show greater detail (Figure 4-1' to 3').
+Similar to [2, 19], we model interactions as four stages that occur into four proxemic zones defining the areas in front of the display (Figure 4-1 to 4).
+As a viewer approaches from afar (Stage 1) to just out of reach (Stage 3) of the display, SPALENDAR alters the visualization to slow it down and to show greater detail (Figure 4-1' to 3').
 Stage 1 shows a simple characterization of space and the location of people and events within it, where time is proceeding at a fast pace.
 This gives a passer-by a gestalt sense of what is going on.
-As the viewer moves through Stages 2 and 3, the animation gradually slows and more detail of people and event locations emerge.
-Because SPALENDAR knows who the viewer is, it in-parallel highlights viewer-specific information (e.g., the text naming the viewer's dot is larger, as are the descriptors of those known to work closely with the viewer).
-Within Stage 3, the viewer can now explicitly control several aspects of SPALENDAR
+As the viewer moves through Stages 2 and 3, the animation slows and more details of people and event locations are revealed.
+Because SPALENDAR knows who the viewer is, it inparallel highlights viewer-specific information (e.g., the text naming the viewer's dot is larger, as are the descriptors of those known to work closely with the viewer).
+Within Stage 3, he or she can now explicitly control several aspects of SPALENDAR via gestures.
+For example, a horizontal hand gesture controls the timeline range (Figure 5, 8-a&b).
+As the viewer moves within reach (Stage 4), he or she can further control SPALENDAR via direct touch.
+For example, a single-tap on a graphic reveals full details of events, attendees and locations (Figures 4-4 & 6-c), double-tapping zooms in and out, and a long-press creates a

 Figure 4.
 Interacting with the SPALENDAR.
-(1) The viewer starts by watching it from afar where it shows simple flows of people moving between their events (1'); (2&3) Gradually approaching the display reveals more information (e.g., 2' shows identities; 3' highlights the viewer and his immediate collaborators) until (4) finally using direct touch to access the calendar's interface (e.g., 4' reveals shown-on-demand event detail).
+(1) The viewer starts by watching it from afar where it shows simple flows of people moving between their events (1'); (2&3) Gradually approaching the display reveals more information (e.g., 2' shows identities; 3' highlights the viewer and his immediate collaborators) until (4) finally using direct touch to access the calendar's interface (e.g., 4' reveals shown-on-demand event details).